view over the river of a bridge and rocks on walking trail

 Length and walk time of Railway Tunnel Loop

-The Railway Tunnel walk is a 2.5km loop trail that will take around an hour and a half to complete.
+The Railway Tunnel walk is a 2.5km loop trail that will take around 90 minutes to complete.
 It is an easy walk but not suitable for wheelchairs.

 Karangahake Railway Tunnel Walk distance guide